hglm/patches/README.md

 As a side-effect, the ARM memset function now properly returns the original destination in r0, which may help fix issues relating to compiling ARM kernels with gcc versions greater than 4.7.
-However, newer kernels (such as stable 3.9.x) already contain a fix for this;
-the patch will not apply cleanly in this case.
-A version of this patch that can be applied against the newer kernels will be made available soon.
+However, newer kernels (such as stable 3.9.x and kernels backported wit the fix) already contain a fix for this; the patch will not apply cleanly in this case.
+A version that can be applied cleanly against these kernels is available as kernel-recent-armv6v7-mem-funcs.patch.

 Tested platforms:

-- Raspberry Pi (armv6) with 3.6.y kernel.
+- Raspberry Pi (armv6) with 3.6.y kernel
+- Raspberry Pi with 3.9.y kernel, gcc 4.8
 - Allwinner A10 linux-sunxi platform with 3.4.43 kernel, gcc 4.7 and 4.8

 sunxifb/ holds mostly obsolete patches for the xf86-video-sunxifb driver